alt-jero/promise-bin/README.md

 ## What is it?
-Rather than creating an array or chain of promises, or using `Promise.all()`, wouldn't it be cool if promises could just keep track of themselves?
+Rather than creating an array or chain of promises, or using `Promise.all()` or `Promise.race()`, wouldn't it be cool if promises could just keep track of themselves and let you know when they have something for you?

 PromiseBin is basically a bucket.
 Chuck your promises in there and leave them be.
 Register a success handler and an error handler